awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-baseline.md

 # Create a Bias Drift Baseline<a name="clarify-model-monitor-bias-drift-baseline"></a>

 After you have configured your application to capture real\-time or batch transform inference data, the first task to monitor for bias drift is to create a baseline\.
-This involves configuring the data inputs, which groups are sensitive, how the predictions are captured, and the model and its posttraining bias metrics\.
+This involves configuring the data inputs, which groups are sensitive, how the predictions are captured, and the model and its post\-training bias metrics\.
 Then you need to start the baselining job\.

 Model bias monitor can detect bias drift of ML models on a regular basis\.
 Similar to the other monitoring types, the standard procedure of creating a model bias monitor is first baselining and then establishing a monitoring schedule\.